-Some health professionals believe that Morgellons disease is a

-  specific condition that needs to be confirmed by research.
+- Thinking that Morgellons disease is a specific condition that needs to be confirmed by research

-  - Some health professionals believe that signs and symptoms of

-  Morgellons disease are caused by another condition, often mental
+- Thinking that signs and symptoms of Morgellons disease are caused by another condition, often mental illness

-  illness.

-  - Other health professionals don't acknowledge Morgellons disease or are

-  reserving judgment until more is known about the condition.
+- Not acknowledging Morgellons disease or reserving judgment until more is known about it

-  Some people who suspect they have Morgellons disease claim they've been

-  ignored or dismissed as fakers.
-In contrast, some doctors say that

-  people who report signs and symptoms of Morgellons disease typically

-  resist other explanations for their condition.
+Some people who suspect they have Morgellons disease claim they've been ignored or dismissed as fakers.
+In contrast, some doctors say that people who report signs and symptoms of Morgellons disease typically resist other explanations for their condition.

 The signs and symptoms linked to Morgellons disease can be distressing.

-  Even though health professionals may disagree about the nature of the

-  condition, you deserve compassionate treatment.
-To manage your signs and
+Even though health professionals may disagree about the nature of the condition, you deserve compassionate treatment.
+To manage your signs and symptoms:

-  symptoms:

-  - Establish a caring health care team.
-Find a doctor who acknowledges

-  your concerns, does a thorough examination and talks through treatment

-  options with you and works with a multidisciplinary team.
+- Establish a relationship with a caring health care team.
+Find a doctor who acknowledges your concerns, does a thorough examination, talks through treatment options with you and works with a multidisciplinary team.

 - Be patient.
-Your doctor will likely look for known conditions that

-  point to evidence-based treatments before considering a diagnosis of
+Your doctor will likely look for known conditions that point to evidence-based treatments before considering a diagnosis of Morgellons disease.

-  Morgellons disease.